 RULE 14.4.
 UNCONTESTED PERMIT HEARINGS PROCEDURES.
+[Amended April 11, 2023]

-- 1. Written Notice of Intent to Contest: Any affected person who intends to contest a permit application must provide timely written notice of that intent to the applicant and to the District.
-The notice to the District shall be to the district office located at 310 East Ave C, Milano, Texas 76556.
-Notice of intent to contest must be given at least five (5) business days prior to the date of the first hearing scheduled on the application.
-Such notice shall be given to both the applicant and to the District and shall be delivered at least five (5) business days prior to the date of the hearing.
-If the general manager intends to contest a permit application, the general manager must provide the applicant written notice of that intent not later than the later to occur of the following: the date of the last Board meeting that is held prior to the scheduled date of the hearing; or five (5) business days prior to the date of the hearing.
-If no notice of intent to contest is received at least five (5) business days prior to the hearing, the general manager, as instructed by the Board, will cancel the hearing and the Board will consider the permit at the next regular Board meeting.
-The fact that an application is uncontested does not obligate the Board to grant the permit or take any other specific action that is not found appropriate by the Board.
-[Amended June 12, 2012] [Amended July 12, 2016] - 2.
-Informal Hearings: Permit hearings may be conducted informally when, in the judgment of the hearing examiner, the conduct of a proceeding under informal procedures will save time or cost to the applicant and affected persons making a timely appearance, or may lead to a negotiated or agreed settlement of facts or issues in controversy, and will not substantially prejudice the rights of the applicant or any affected person.
-[Amended June 12, 2012] - 3.
-Agreement of Parties: If, during an informal proceeding, the applicant and affected persons that have given timely notice under Rule 14.4.1 reach a negotiated or agreed settlement which, in the judgment of the hearing examiner, settles the facts or issues in controversy, the proceeding will be considered an uncontested case and the hearing examiner will summarize the evidence, make findings of fact and conclusions of law based on the existing record and any other evidence submitted by the parties at the hearing, and submit the same to the Board with the hearing examiner's recommendation and decision.
-[Amended June 12, 2012] - 4.
-Decision to Proceed as Uncontested or Contested Case: - a If the parties referenced in Rule 14.4.3 above do not reach a negotiated or agreed settlement of the facts and issues in controversy or if the applicant or any such affected person contests a staff recommendation, and the hearing examiner determines these issues will require extensive discovery proceedings, the hearing examiner will declare the case to be contested and convene a pre-hearing conference as set forth in Rule 14.5.
-The hearing examiner may also recommend issuance of a temporary permit for a period not to exceed one hundred twenty (120) calendar days, with any special provisions the hearing examiner deems necessary, for the purpose of completing the contested case process.
-Any case not declared a contested case under this provision is an uncontested case and the hearing examiner will summarize the evidence, make findings of fact and conclusions of law, and make appropriate recommendations to the Board.
-[Amended June 12, 2012] [Amended May 12, b.
+- 1. If the District has received no requests for consideration of party status or a contested case hearing by the deadline established in the notice, the general manager shall include on the agenda for the meeting at which the initial hearing will be held by the Board an agenda item for taking up the permit application for a hearing on the merits/evidentiary hearing.
+The Board may grant or deny the permit application in whole or in part at that time, if the application is uncontested.
+Such action by the Board shall be subject to the rights of the applicant to file a written request for conclusions and findings, or rehearing.
+[Added October 14, 2008] [Amended April 11, 2023] - 2 Informal Hearings: Permit hearings may be conducted informally when, in the judgment of the presiding officer, the conduct of a proceeding under informal procedures will save time or cost to the applicant and affected persons making a timely appearance, or may lead to a negotiated or agreed settlement of facts or issues in controversy, and will not substantially prejudice the rights of the applicant or any affected person.
+[Amended June 12, 2012] [Amended April 11, 2023] - 3.
+Agreement of Parties: If, during an informal proceeding, the applicant and affected persons that have given timely notice under Rule 14.4.1 reach a negotiated or agreed settlement which, in the judgment of the presiding officer, settles the facts or issues in controversy, the proceeding will be considered an uncontested case and the presiding officer will summarize the evidence, make findings of fact and conclusions of law based on the existing record and any other evidence submitted by the parties at the hearing, and submit the same to the Board with the presiding officer's recommendation and decision.
+[Amended June 12, 2012] [Amended April 11, 2023]

+- 4. Decision to Proceed as Uncontested or Contested Case: - a If the parties referenced in Rule 14.4.3 above do not reach a negotiated or agreed settlement of the facts and issues in controversy or if the applicant or any such affected person contests a staff recommendation, and the presiding officer determines these issues will require extensive discovery proceedings, the presiding officer will declare the case to be contested and convene a pre-hearing conference as set forth in Rule 14.5.
+The presiding officer may also recommend issuance of a temporary permit for a period not to exceed one hundred twenty (120) calendar days, with any special provisions the hearing examiner deems necessary, for the purpose of completing the contested case process.
+Any case not declared a contested case under this provision is an uncontested case and the presiding officer will summarize the evidence, make findings of fact and conclusions of law, and make appropriate recommendations to the Board.
+[Amended June 12, 2012] [Amended May 12, 2020] [Amended April 11, 2023] - b.
 If the general manager discovers evidence during the course of an uncontested hearing process that warrants the general manager deciding to contest any application, the general manager shall give notice to the applicant and the Board and thereafter contest the application.
 In such event, the hearing schedule may be modified to enable the applicant and other affected persons time to prepare.
 [Amended June 12, 2012]